learn-js/npm-recipes/book.md

 # Changelog

+## v0.2.1 - September 7, 2014
+- Fix hyperquest chapter to use latest localwiki.net api, and other small fixes

 ## v0.2.0 – March 4, 2014
 - Add chapter 4: Preloading and rendering image sprites in 2d js/canvas games